 - 2 cedar planks soaked

-- When ready to cook, start your grill and set the temperature to medium high.
-You are looking for a grill temperature of around 400 degrees.
+- Preheat.
+When ready to cook, start your grill and set the temperature to medium-high heat.
+You are looking for a grill temperature of around 400 degrees F.

-- While the salmon cooks, prepare the lemon chive butter.
+- Make the butter.
+While the salmon cooks, prepare the lemon and chive butter.
 In a small bowl, add the lemon zest, chives, and butter and mix with a spoon until well combined.
 Place small spoonfuls across the top of the salmon just before removing it from the grill.

 - Enjoy.
 Transfer from the planks to a large cutting board.
 Serve immediately with the sliced lemon wedges.